-The band that you were in back in 2012 with Joe Bonomassa and Jason Bonham, did you guys disband over creative differences?
+The band that you were in back in 2012 with Joe Bonamassa and Jason Bonham did you guys disband over creative differences?

 In Black Country?
-No what happened was Joe has, I’m not sure if you know much about Joe?
-Joe has a career that took exactly one year in advance so you know it’s like he’s out there.
-So, on the first record we didn’t have enough songs so we tour on the back of the second album and then on the third album this is when it went kind of strange.
-On the third album Afterglow, which was going to be a Glenn solo album, there was no shows booked.
-There was only one in my hometown Roehampton in the back country in England and I said to myself and my manager very graciously I said I can’t be at a career that is just CD or all music related recording.
+No, what happened was Joe has, I’m not sure if you know much about Joe?
+Joe has a career that took exactly one year in advance, so you know it’s like he’s out there.
+So, on the first record, we didn’t have enough songs, so we tour on the back of the second album and then on the third album this was when it went kind of strange.
+On the third album Afterglow, which was going to be a Glenn solo album, there were no shows booked.
+There was only one in my hometown Roehampton in the backcountry in England, and I said to myself and my manager very graciously I said I can’t be at a career that is just CD or all music related recording.
 As you know Andrew, an artist I don’t care if you’re young or old you can’t have a career unless you play live.

-Speaking of the Hall of Fame with Deep Purple where you asked to stay away for the Hall of Fame induction?
+Speaking of the Hall of Fame with Deep Purple where you asked to stay away from the Hall of Fame induction?
 How did that all happen?

-We were inducted as you saw but let’s be clear and I’m going to open a can of worms here with all due respect to Gillan, Glover and Paice with all due respect to them they did not invite David Coverdale and I to sing with them on anything.
-It could have been a cover song and I knew going into it that we weren’t going to be asked.
+We were inducted as you saw but let’s be clear and I’m going to open a can of worms here with all due respect to Gillan, Glover, and Paice with all due respect to them they did not invite David Coverdale and me to sing with them on anything.
+It could have been a cover song, and I knew going into it that we weren’t going to be asked.
 I don’t have a relationship with Ian Gillan.
 I don’t know him or talk to him.
 He runs that show whatever Deep Purple is called these days Mark 10 or whatever it is.
-I said to David let’s go out arm and arm accept our awards and we’ll get to do something with Cheap Trick because Robin’s one of my best friends.
+I said to David let’s go out arm and arm accept our awards, and we’ll get to do something with Cheap Trick because Robin’s one of my best friends.
 At the end of the show, which they asked us to come on, Cheryl Crow and Chicago and my friend Grace Potter so we closed the show.
-It was a bit uncomfortable to be honest with you.
-We weren’t invited but I didn’t give a shit.
+It was a bit uncomfortable, to be honest with you.
+We weren’t invited, but I didn’t give a shit.
 You know I was up there, my father had died four hours before I took the stage

 I’m sorry to hear that.

-It was very , very, very sad.
+It was very, very, very sad.
 I didn’t know which end was up.
 I was solemn as I walked on the stage.
-You could see that I was a little troubled but I was not going to talk about it on the microphone or I was not going to talk about it behind stage.
+You could see that I was a little troubled, but I was not going to talk about it on the microphone, or I was not going to talk about it behind the stage.
 Only my wife knew about it.
 I told David the day after.
-It was a difficult – difficult induction but the good news for me I guess is that I struck up a friendship with Shelby Morrison and Greg Harrison the CEO of the Hall of Fame and they asked me to become an ambassador for The Hall of Fame.
+It was a painful – difficult induction, but the good news for me I guess is that I struck up a friendship with Shelby Morrison and Greg Harrison the CEO of the Hall of Fame and they asked me to become an ambassador for The Hall of Fame.

 Yes, because I knew you and David Coverdale and they told Joe Lynn Turner to stay away too, I do believe that

 I know it’s like honestly Andrew, I don’t know what Gillan’s thing was.
 I doubt he even wanted to show up.
-All I can say to you is this it is common knowledge and I don’t say this to be disrespectful because people are going to read this.
-I don’t know who Gillan, Glover and Paice are because we’re not friends.
-I haven’t spent any time with any of those guys except Paice and it’s been 40 something years ago when we were children.
-And now I’ve been sober so long my whole life has changed dramatically that I knew going into this, even before my dad was diagnosed he was going to die, it was going to be a difficult evening and everybody knew it going into it.
+All I can say to you is this it is common knowledge, and I don’t say this to be disrespectful because people are going to read this.
+I don’t know who Gillan, Glover, and Paice are because we’re not friends.
+I haven’t spent any time with any of those guys except Paice, and it was 40 something years ago when we were children.
+And now I’ve been sober so long my whole life had changed dramatically that I knew going into this, even before my dad was diagnosed he was going to die, it was going to be a difficult evening, and everybody knew it is going into it.
 I’m sure Lars Ulrich would have like to have seen all the members playing.
 It was never meant to be.
 I have no resentment.
 I have no remorse.
-I have no nothing but love for the fact David Coverdale and Glenn Hughes were inducted and it was a nice gesture from the committee, it was.
+I have no nothing but love for the fact David Coverdale and Glenn Hughes were inducted, and it was a nice gesture from the committee, it was.
 Now you know the Hall of Fame could upset a lot of people.
 This guy was inducted; this guy doesn’t play.
-You know my friend Matt Sorum, he didn’t get to play when Guns played everybody gets upset but the band members themselves don’t get to call the shots and that’s probably what pisses some people off but it didn’t affect me and David.
+You know my friend Matt Sorum, he didn’t get to play when Guns played everybody gets upset but the band members themselves don’t get to call the shots, and that’s probably what pisses some people off, but it didn’t affect David and me.

 Your autobiography came out in 2011.
 Were you asked to do it, or did you want to do it yourself?

 I did some of it myself.
-That’s funny enough, I did the intro, the first chapter and I did the last chapter and the other part was co-written with Joel McIver who’s done books for Metallica and a lot of people that you know of.
+That’s funny enough, I did the intro, the first chapter and I did the last chapter, and the other part was co-written with Joel McIver who’s done books for Metallica and a lot of people that you know of.
 He’s a great guy to have on board.
-So, he was with me travelling with me.
+So, he was with me traveling with me.
 I wrote the first edition.
-We got talking about my relapses and my father was dying on his death bed and said you must tell people about your relapses which I did.
+We got talking about my relapses, and my father was dying on his deathbed and said you must tell people about your relapses which I did.
 So, that took about another year to do.
 They were so devastatingly awful.
 You know the hearts attacks and blah blah.
-So, I got down to the nitty gritty and I think that saved my life.
+So, I got down to the nitty-gritty, and I think that saved my life.
 Telling people, the real deal about Glenn Hughes about how I wasn’t going to glamorize the grandiosity of cocaine addiction.
 There’s no such thing as a winner.
 “And the winner of the cocaine award is.”
 No!
-There’s no such thing as winner.
+There’s no such thing as a winner.
 What I don’t want to do is I want to take my foot off the gas of promoting that has anything to do with hard narcotics.
 That’s what I did